MetaMask/SIPs/SIPS/sip-29.md

   // Human-friendly name of the asset.
   name: string;

-  // Ticker of the asset.
+  // Ticker symbol of the asset's main unit.
-  ticker: string;
+  symbol: string;

   // Whether the asset is native to the chain.
   native: boolean;